 The short answer is yes, it is.
 In the Old Testament, the Law of Moses specified that only certain people could serve as priests before God.
-The person could only be from the tribe of Levi, and had to be a man between certain ages and without blemis.
+Priests were men, from the tribe of Levi, between certain ages, and without blemish.
 If the man had any disability, he could not serve as a priest.
 If he was involved in sinful practices, he was also disqualified from service.

 When Christ came, He provided a new covenant through the shedding of His own blood.
 Hebrews 10:12-14 teaches, "But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, waiting from that time until his enemies should be made a footstool for his feet.
 For by a single offering he has perfected for all time those who are being sanctified."

 Christians now no longer require a priest to intercede on their behalf.
 Each Christian now has direct access to God through Jesus, our high priest.
 As a result, we no longer rely on a system of priests to work on our behalf.
 We instead are able to serve the Lord and use our gifts, abilities, time, resources, and energy to help make disciples of all nations.

 However, this does not mean each believer can serve independently of others.
 Romans 12:4-5 notes, "For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another."
 Each person is given gifts to use in serving within the church.
 With each person serving together, much good can be accomplished in changing lives and reaching people for Christ.